lammps/lammps/doc/src/pair_list.rst

 with the nearest image.

 This style is part of the MISC package.
 It is only enabled if LAMMPS is build with that package.
-See the :doc:`Build package <Build_package>` doc page on for more info.
+See the :doc:`Build package <Build_package>` page on for more info.

 Related commands
 """"""""""""""""